Now Up To 80% OFF

 3. Right-click the branch from the central graph and select Push from the context menu.

-To push changes using GitKraken Client’s CLI, open the terminal tab by selecting the Terminal button from the top toolbar.
+To push changes using GitKraken Desktop’s CLI, open the terminal tab by selecting the Terminal button from the top toolbar.
 Checkout the branch you want to push changes from using git checkout <branch name>.
 To Git push your changes, use the following command:

 Git push <remote name> <branch name>